VCCRI/PGSCatalogCalculator/README.md

 Please find an example file in this repo: https://github.com/VCCRI/PGSCatalogDownloader/blob/master/sample.yaml

+Please note that this tools creates intermediate files, error messages relating to these intermediate files should be ignored

 ## Output

-The tool will generate a boxplot, `quantile/boxplot.png`, and CSV that displays the relative risk of patient and raw scores,`sample_out.csv`
+The tool will generate a boxplot, `quantilePlot/boxplot.png`, and CSV that displays the relative risk of patient and raw scores,`sample_out.csv`

 These can be viewed concurrently by accessing `dashboard.Rmd`